 The Compensation Committee considers the effects of tax and accounting treatments when it determines executive compensation.
 Under Section 162(m) of the Internal Revenue Code (the "Code") compensation paid to a covered executive officer of a publicly traded company in excess of \$1 million in one (1) year is not deductible for federal income tax purposes.
 In structuring the Company's compensation programs and in determining executive compensation, the Compensation Committee takes into consideration the deductibility limit for compensation.
 However, the Compensation Committee reserves the right, in the exercise of its business judgment, to establish appropriate compensation levels for executive officers that may exceed the limits on tax deductibility established under Section 162(m) of the Code.
-The NEO employment agreements contain a better net after-tax cutback provision in respect of the excise tax imposed under Sections 280G and 4999 of the tax code, pursuant to which the executive's change in control-related payments and benefits will be reduced to the extent necessary to prevent any portion of such payments and benefits from becoming subject to the excise tax, but only if, by reason of that reduction, the net after-tax benefit received by the executive exceeds the net after-tax benefit that the executive would receive if no reduction was made.
+The employment contracts for the NEOs contain change of control limitation provisions pursuant to the Code Section 280G.
+If a change of control payment exceeds the limit for deductible payments under Section 280G of the Code, the higher of (i) safe harbor amounts; or (ii) full payments after tax (i.e., "best of after-tax benefit") will be paid to the NEO.
+For the full payments, the NEO is responsible for paying the excise tax.
 The Compensation Committee takes into consideration the accounting effects of Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718 in determining vesting periods for stock options and restricted stock awards under our 2014 Omnibus Incentive Plan.